-- A systematic review and meta-analysis of 18 trials (N = 3042), including 12 trials with tobramycin, evaluated the effects of long-term inhaled antibiotic therapy in patients with CF on clinical outcomes, quality of life, and adverse events (Smith et al 2018). - There was no subgroup analysis of individual drugs or combinations due to the small number of trials, different duration of trials, different methods of expressing outcome results, and absence of variance in results. - Results showed that treatment with inhaled antibiotics improved lung function (4 trials; n = 814) and reduced the frequency of exacerbations (3 trials; n = 946) vs placebo.
-There were insufficient data to determine an effect on nutritional outcomes, survival, or quality of life. - Of the 8 trials that compared different inhaled antibiotics, 1 trial (N = 273; Assael et al 2013) demonstrated that aztreonam improved lung function significantly more than tobramycin, but the method of defining the outcome was different vs the remaining trials, and patients were exposed to tobramycin for a long period.
-No significant differences were found in the remaining trials with regard to lung function. - Important adverse events related to the treatment were uncommon, but were less common with tobramycin vs other antibiotics. - Overall, the analysis determined that treatment with inhaled anti-pseudomonal antibiotics likely improved lung function and reduced exacerbation rates; however, the pooled estimates of the level of benefit were very limited.
-The best evidence was for inhaled tobramycin. - A systematic review of 7 trials (N = 744) evaluated whether antibiotic treatment of early P. aeruginosa infection in patients with CF resulted in clinical improvements, and whether treatment with any particular antibiotic strategy (ie, combinations of inhaled, oral or intravenous antibiotics) was superior compared to other strategies or placebo (Langton Hewer et al 2017). - o Most trials included inhaled tobramycin as a comparator. - The analysis determined that nebulized antibiotics, alone or in combination with oral antibiotics, were better vs no treatment for early infection with P. aeruginosa, and eradication may be sustained for up to 2 years. - There was insufficient evidence to determine whether antibiotic treatment for the eradication of early P. aeruginosa decreased mortality or morbidity, improved quality of life, or was associated with adverse events vs placebo or standard treatment. - Overall, there was insufficient evidence to state which antibiotic strategy should be used for the eradication of early P. aeruginosa infection in patients with CF.
+- A systematic review and meta-analysis of 18 trials (N = 3042), including 12 trials with tobramycin and 2 trials with aztreonam, evaluated the effects of long-term inhaled antibiotic therapy in patients with CF on clinical outcomes, quality of life, and adverse events (Smith et al 2018a). - There was no subgroup analysis of individual drugs or combinations due to the small number of trials, different duration of trials, different methods of expressing outcome results, and absence of variance in results. - Results showed that treatment with inhaled antibiotics improved lung function (4 trials; n = 814) and reduced the frequency of exacerbations (3 trials; n = 946) vs placebo.
+There were insufficient data to determine an effect on nutritional outcomes, survival, or quality of life. - Of the 8 trials that compared different inhaled antibiotics, 1 trial (N = 273; Assael et al 2013) demonstrated that aztreonam improved lung function significantly more than tobramycin inhalation solution, but the method of defining the outcome was different vs the remaining trials, and patients were exposed to tobramycin for a long period.
+No significant differences were found in the remaining trials with regard to lung function. - o Important adverse events related to the treatment were uncommon, but were less common with tobramycin vs other antibiotics.

-^{} For Bethkis, safety and efficacy have not been demonstrated in patients with ppFEV1 < 40% or > 80%; for Tobi Podhaler, safety and efficacy have not been demonstrated in patients with ppFEV1 < 25% or > 80%; and for Kitabis Pak and Tobi, safety and efficacy have not been demonstrated in patients with ppFEV1 < 25% or > 75%.
+\ For Bethkis, safety and efficacy have not been demonstrated in patients with pp $FEV_1 < 40\%$ or > 80%; for Tobi Podhaler, safety and efficacy have not been demonstrated in patients with pp $FEV_1 < 25\%$ or > 80%; and for Cayston, Kitabis Pak, and Tobi, safety and efficacy have not been demonstrated in patients with pp $FEV_1 < 25\%$ or > 75%.